 First, fill out the online form that has the information necessary to provide you with pre-qualification quotes from different companies.

 Second, you will be contacted by phone to schedule a telephone meeting during which you will be viewing an online chart where you can compare different plans from different companies and see how the prices change when you select different benefits.

 Third, once you have selected the options you want quoted you will be emailed one or more quotes with brochures and other information.

 Fourth, review your quote and information and if needed our specialists can answer all of your questions by phone or email.

 Fifth, you choose the company and plan you want, and we send you the application by mail or email.

 Finally, if the application is approved a policy is issued and sent to you.
 You will have 30 days to decide to change benefits, buy the policy or cancel the policy.

-With experience of over 25 years in long term care planning our experts work with the largest and most financially secure insurance companies to make sure your future is protected.
+Since 1983 we have been providing long term care planning.
+Our experts work with the largest and most financially secure insurance companies to make sure your future is protected.
 Your future is our future.

 Long Term Care is a family affair.